luczod/cppClass/chapter_7/readme.md

 ### Buckets
 - When you request memory, the environment allocates a whole bucket, even if you didn’t request all the memory.

-### Namespaces

-- Namespaces prevent naming conflicts.
-In large projects or when importing libraries,
-- Namespaces are essential for disambiguating exactly the symbols you’re looking for.
-- By default, all symbols you declare go into the global namespace.
-- Use the scope-resolution "::" operator to specify the fully qualified name of a symbol.
-- This allows you to prevent naming conflicts in large projects or when you’re using a thirdparty library.